dshresthasum/Single-Player-TCG/readme.md

 # About the Game

-This is a customized version of Pokemon Trading Card Game.
-Instead of a regular 2 player mode, we are going to create a single player version with a goal to defeat a randomly generated boss.
+This is a customized version of **Pokemon Trading Card Game**.
+Instead of a regular 2 player mode, we are going to create a single player version with a goal of defeating a randomly generated boss.

 ## 1. Board